RomaSRS/rsschool-cv/cv.md

 ### 8. English.

 Unfortunately, I did not study English at school.
 I’m self-educating in this direction: Interner, various applications on the phone, watching videos on YouTube.
-### 7. Education.
-I have higher education, graduated from the Belarusian National Technical University with a degree in optoelectronic and laser devices and systems.
-Engineer.
-I also watched online webinars and layout intensives from Skillbox.

-### 8. English.

-Unfortunately, I did not study English at school.
-I’m self-educating in this direction: Interner, various applications on the phone, watching videos on YouTube.